MeanderingProgrammer/advent-of-code/README.md

 standard build commands for each language / framework.

-None of the parameters are required, the default behavior in this case is to run the latest day in all languages it is implemented in.
+None of the parameters are required, the default behavior in this case is to run the latest day in the fastest language it is implemented in.

 - Alias Command: `a_run`
 - Direct Command: `./scripts/advent.py run`